Anntey/sentiment-attributor-webapp/README.md

 ```

 ## Frontend
 A minimal React frontend at http://localhost:3000 that makes POST requests to the backend when the text form is submitted.
+The poster of a random movie is given as inspiration.
 The predicted probability is rendered and words in the original sentence are colored red-green by their corresponding attributions.

 ```zsh
 $ npm start
 ```

-# To-do
+## To-do
 - [ ] Gunicorn
 - [ ] NGINX
 - [ ] Docker